jeff-160/CTF-writeups/SSMCTF 2025/ouroboros/README.md

 ```

-The script also invokes a method from `os`, and by coincidence (though not intentionally), the `remove` and `system` methods happen to share the same length.
+The script also invokes a method from `os`, and by coincidence, the `remove` and `system` methods happen to share the same length.

 <img src="images/os.png" height=150/>